 Complete or update the FAFSA for the appropriate aid year, making sure to list or add the school code for IUPUI (001813).

-CVO recipients must complete a new CVO application and submit that form to the Office of Student Financial Services.
+CVO recipients must complete a new CVO application and submit the original completed & sealed form to the Office of Student Financial Services.

 Recipients of private scholarships should contact the donor directly to determine if the scholarship can be transferred to IUPUI.
 Please note that not all scholarships are transferrable.
 Contact the Office of Student Scholarships with questions.

 Cancel all financial aid at your previous institution for the upcoming semester, including Stafford and Parent PLUS loans.
 A student may not receive financial aid at two institutions at the same time; failure to cancel awards at a previous school will cause a delay with the awards at IUPUI.

 If you received a private loan at your previous school, you must cancel any outstanding disbursements with the lender.
 Private education loans are tied to the individual school and are non-transferrable.
 You will need to apply with your lender for a new loan at IUPUI if you choose to borrow through a private loan program.

 317-274-5555 420 University Blvd.
 Indianapolis, IN 46202 AskIU@iu.edu